 There is no greater honor than to serve the Kingdom of God.
-However, with this great honor, comes great responsibility.
 It’s no wonder many of us get stuck when it comes to ministry appreciation gift ideas.

 Ministry Appreciation Gift Ideas

-The best thing you can do for those who serve in ministry, is to pray.
+The most important thing you can do for those who serve in ministry, is to pray.
 Pray that they keep their zeal in serving, and for God to give them a supernatural measure of grace; to do all that He has called them to do.

-Pray for God to multiply their time, and help them to live a balanced life so that they don’t neglect their first ministry; which is God and their family.
-(Living within the priorities of God; God, Spouse, Family, Ministry, Work)
+Ask God to multiply their time, and help them to live a balanced life so that they don’t neglect their first ministry; which is God and their family.

-“Never lag in zeal and in earnest endeavor; be aglow and burning with the Spirit, serving the Lord.”
+“Never lag in zeal and in earnest endeavor; be aglow and burning with the Spirit, serving the Lord.”~ Romans 12:11 (AMPC)

 This might sound like a double standard when we’re talking about acknowledging those who serve.
-However, most volunteers get burnt out because they are stretched too thin, serving in areas others aren’t unwilling to serve.
+However, most volunteers get burnt out because they’re stretched too thin from serving in areas others aren’t willing to serve.

-Our mentors instilled in us, that many hands make light work.
-When others raise their hand to serve, it alleviates the burden from others who are serving in multiple ministries.
+Many hands make light work!
+When others raise their hand to serve, it alleviates the burden from those who are serving in multiple ministries.

 “For as in one physical body we have many parts (organs, members) and all of these parts do not have the same function or use, 5 So we, numerous as we are, are one body in Christ (the Messiah) and individually we are parts one of another [mutually dependent on one another].”